rmsk2/rustpwman/README.md

 - `pwgen` is one of the strings `base64`, `hex` or `special`
 - `clip_cmd` is a string which specifies a command that can be used to write the current contents of the clipboard to stdout.
 - `copy_cmd` is a string which specifies a command that can be used to transfer the data sent to it via stdin to the clipboard.
+- See below for an explanation of  the `webdav_xx` entries.

 The default value for `clip_cmd` is `xsel -ob`, which works on Linux to retrieve the contents of the clipboard, which is filled via `CTRL+C` or after activating the `Copy` item from the context menu.
 If you want to use the primary selection, where text only has to be selected and not explicitly copied then use `xsel -op`.
 Remark: I had